maxenceng/home-lab/README.md

 #### GPU Usage
-If you have an Nvidia GPU, use `task install-nvidia` after `task prepare` If you don't have an Nvidia GPU, comment the `gpuEnabled: true` line in `lab/jellyfin`)
+If you have an Nvidia GPU, use `task install-nvidia` after `task prepare` If you don't have an Nvidia GPU, comment the `resources` lines in `lab/jellyfin/values.yaml`)

 ### Commands
 On your remote server, you have to use